Abhilasha06/Guess-The-Avenger/README.md

 # Guess-The-Avenger

-A project the identifies five of the avengers - Iron Man, Captain America, Dr. Strange, Black Widow and Captain Marvel.
+A project that identifies five of the avengers - Iron Man, Captain America, Dr. Strange, Black Widow and Captain Marvel.

 Face detection using mtcnn model and recognition using Facenet model.